zacharyreese/DataWarehouse/README.md

 # DataWarehouse
 >Final project for Data Warehouse Design (CSCI 4132)

+## Personal Statement

+I acted as team lead fro this semester long data warehouse project.
+It was a great experience leading my team, as we followed an agile development methodology with sprints and dealines to keep the project running efficiently.
+There were many struggles with this project that we overcame as a team like such as the inclusion of new technology such as SSIS in Visual Studio to create automated flow charts.
+Afterwords, I am confident in the principles and fundamentals of creating and working with a Data Warehouse, Microsoft SSMS, SSIS in Visual Studio, and Erwin Data Modeler.

 ## Executive Summary
 Adventure Works Cycles is a bicycle manufacturing company that operatesaround the globe with many locations, over 300 employees, and millions of dollarsin revenue.
 The company’s resellers are located on three different continents:North America, Europe, and Asia.
 Adventure Works sells a multitude of productsincluding: Bikes, Accessories, Clothing, Components, Services, and more.